hygieia/hygieia/pages/hygieia/api/api.md

 * `niceName`
     * `hygieiaNiceName`

-For the required fields, if the methods to locate values is exhausted, the webhook endpoint fails and deployment will not be registered.
+For the required fields, if the methods to locate values is exhausted, the webhook endpoint fails and deployment is not registered.
 An exception appears in the Hygieia API log with the field name that is missing from the job.
-If `appName` is not set, it will be set based on the Rundeck project name.
+If `appName` is not set, it is set based on the Rundeck project name.

 ### Encrypted Properties